Hoo St Werburgh: Village amenities

 Hoo Village Hall & Jubilee Hall are located on Pottery Road Recreation Ground.
 Hoo Village Hall & Jubilee Hall are run as a charitable trust by a management committee.

 Hoo has one 1.5-acre allotment site (made up of 35 plots) located off Everest Drive.
 The allotments site is managed by the Parish Council.

 Formerly a primary school, Hoo has a library located next to St Werburgh Church on Church Street.
 The library is managed by Medway Council.

 Hoo has one public convenience (toilets, including disabled toilet) and carpark located on Stoke Road.
 The public convenience and carpark is managed by Medway Council.

 Hoo has a 1.0-acre green and landscaped gardens located in the centre.
 The village green and gardens are managed by Medway Council.
 The gardens are also looked after and tended to by a group of volunteer residents.

 Hoo has a pond and surrounding nature reserve located off Hemony Grove.
 The pond and reserve is managed by a private maintenance company, although the site is open to the public for recreation.
 Public liaison is Medway Council.

 Recreation grounds

 Hoo has three recreation grounds managed by the Parish Council.

 Kingshill Recreation Ground, located off Fourwents Road, is a 7.71-acre site which includes a play park, surfaced football and basketball pitch, woodland walks and open space surrounded by treeline.

 Pottery Road Recreation Ground, located off Pottery Road, is a 5.32-acre site which includes an older children's play park and separate younger children's play park, enclosed surfaced football and basketball pitch, skate half pipe, skate ramps, adult exercise equipment, sheltered seating area and open space surrounded by treeline.

 Hoo Common, located off Elm Avenue, is a large site which includes woodland walks, meadows and open space surrounded by treeline.

+Transport

+Arriva Southern Counties operates bus route 191 to Chatham every 20 minutes, with one service every hour continuing in the opposite direction to Isle of Grain.